EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 ### Consequences and decisions

+## F12 - E-SOH as data provider role within FEMDI when data is exposed by producer via a push API service

+Given a data producer exposes data via a push service,

+When new data are received by E-SOH,

+Then E-SOH must perform its data provider role within FEMDI.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

 ## F13 - initially collect data before making it available to E-SOH

 Given a data producer operates or is responsible for multiple (>1) instruments,